MelissaData/FONEData-Downloader/README.md

 This is the script that downloads FONE*Data files for you to use.

-For the latest FONE*Data release notes, please visit:
+To view the latest FONE*Data release notes or to subscribe to product notifications, please visit:
 - https://releasenotes.melissa.com/reference-data/fone-data/